Reve0121/Reve/README.md

 update file on github to test vs code pull

-test the refresh button on the bottom which after the branch infomation
+test the refresh button on the bottom which after the branch infomation in VS Code